leon4rd/test/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## Why do bees have sticky hair?
+Because they use honey combs!